-Marsha has 30+ years of EMS and business development experience and leverages that experience in managing multiple high level client relationships.
-Starting her CAS tenure in 1981, CAS has benefitted immensely from Marsha’s operational and healthcare initiative implementation experience as well as her relationship management skills with senior healthcare administration, physicians and government officials.
+Marsha has more than 30 years of EMS and business development experience and leverages that experience in managing multiple high level client relationships.
+Starting her Century Ambulance tenure in 1981, Marsha’s operational and healthcare initiative implementation experience as well as her relationship management skills with senior healthcare administration, physicians and government officials have been hugely beneficial to the company's growth.

 Marsha serves as Chairperson for First Coast EMS Advisory Council and has held chairperson roles for Emergency Medical Review Committee, First Coast Disaster Council, First Coast STEMI Data and Registry Program.
 She currently holds her paramedic license and graduated from University of North Florida with a Bachelor of Science in Health.